 In March 1923 the Yamashitas bought three blocks of land north of Turquoise Street, across from what is now Pacific Beach Elementary School.
 Apparently the California Alien Land Laws of 1913 and 1920 prevented Mr. Yamashita, an ‘ineligible’ alien, from purchasing the property directly.
 Instead, an American citizen, Charles Butler, acquired the land for $8000 and then the ‘contract and all right, title and interest in the land’ was ‘assigned, transferred and set over’ to Shigeru Yamashita and Shizu Yamashita, ‘native born citizens of the United States of America’ (the Yamashita’s son, 3, and daughter, who would turn 1 in another week).
 A year later, in March 1924, a building permit was issued to T. Yamashita for a ‘frame cottage and garage, 1166 Turquoise, $2700’.
 In January 1925 he received another permit for a board house at 1254 Turquoise Street, Pacific Beach, valued at $200.

 By 1930 the Yamaguchis had three more children and were paying $40 a month to rent the house at 4775 Lamont Street.
 Another family of Japanese-Americans, Kimitaro and Hatsuyo Nakamoto and their four children, were boarding at a house a block north at 4807 Lamont, north of Law Street (this was also a former lemon ranch house, built in 1893 for R. C. Wilson).
 The 1930 census described the heads of these households as truck ranchers and noted that they were able to speak English, although their wives were not.
 Across Pacific Beach, the Yamashitas lived with their four children and four Japanese boarders at 1166 Turquoise Street, on the property they had acquired in 1923.
 In the census, Mr. Yamashita and the boarders were listed as gardeners at truck and flower farms and everyone except one of the boarders could speak English.
 Another Japanese family, Tokubei and Yone Ono, with two daughters, lived nearby at 1186 Tourmaline.
 According to the census, both parents were gardeners at truck and flower farms and Mrs. Ono did not speak English.
-Strawberries were apparently the main crop in this area; a Journal of San Diego History article about the electric railway line to La Jolla noted that the open country, truck garden land, between Turquoise and Colima streets in the 1930s was commonly called ‘the Jap strawberry fields’.
+Strawberries were apparently the main crop in this area; a Journal of San Diego History article about the electric railway line to La Jolla noted that in the 1930s the open country, truck garden land, between Turquoise and Colima streets consisted of strawberry fields then commonly called by a culturally insensitive abbreviation for Japanese.

 The Yamaguchi family was still living in Pacific Beach in 1940, at 1871 Grand Avenue, where Mr. Yamaguchi was described as a farmer and Mrs. Yamaguchi as a farm laborer.
 It is not clear whether their farm was near their home on Grand or whether they traveled up Lamont to Chalcedony Street and the same plot they had worked in previous years.
 Their son Alfred, 25 years old at the time, still lived with the family and was listed as a gardener for a private home.
 Daughter Yone, or Lois, 24, had moved to Los Angeles and worked as a cosmetologist in a beauty shop.
 The Yamashitas still lived at the 1166 Turquoise address with three of their children, and five Japanese and five Mexican hired hands.
 Their oldest son, Edward, 31, had married and lived on E Street in downtown San Diego, where he was a wholesale florist.